bbc-frameworks/sushi/README.md

 # Sushi

-Sushi is a simple [Ant](http://ant.apache.org/) build intended to automate the packaging of Javascript code into [commonjs](http://wiki.commonjs.org/wiki/CommonJS) modules.
+Sushi is a simple [Ant](http://ant.apache.org/) build intended to automate the packaging of Javascript code into [commonjs](http://wiki.commonjs.org/wiki/CommonJS) compliant modules.

 Specifically, it peforms 3 tasks: